-- This task will be elaborated fully in EDPROFST 614 classes. - There are several deadlines during the year when parts of the inquiry must be submitted. - You will need two data sets for this capstone assignment.
-A data set may include feedback from your associate/mentor and professional supervisor. - You will be presenting your inquiry to members of your EDPRAC 612 tutorial group in the period after the October break. - Your inquiry material will be located in your e-portfolio which acts as a repository for the resources you develop and gather during the year, the feedback you receive from your mentors and professional supervisor, and for the assignments you complete.
+- This task will be elaborated fully in EDPROFST 614 classes. - There are several deadlines during the year when parts of the inquiry must be submitted. - You will need two data sets for this capstone assignment, covering the range of your practicum experiences.
+A data set may include feedback from your associate/mentor and professional supervisor. - You will be making a recorded presentation of your inquiry to upload to Canvas in the period immediately after the October break. - Your inquiry material will be located in an evidence portfolio which acts as a repository for the resources you develop and gather during the year, the feedback you receive from your mentors and professional supervisor, and for the assignments you complete.
 This will enable you to make links to Our code, our standards as you share with your tutor and colleagues your justification for why you should be eligible for registration and provisional certification as a beginning teacher.